 How To Change a Diaper in the Car

 Ahh, the fun of car diaper changes.
+If you’re roadtripping with a newborn and it’s your first baby, on the go diaper changes can be overwhelming.
 There are a few options for easy diaper changes on a road trip with baby:

 - Diaper changes at rest stops, gas stations, restaurants, or even a Target or baby supply store you swing into quickly

 - Use your own changing pad and do the diaper change in your car.